How Long Does Oxycodone Stay in Your System?

 The pain relief of immediate-release oxycodone wears off within 4 to 6 hours after the last dose is taken.
 Because they last longer, controlled- and extended-release oxycodone wears off 12 hours after the last dose is taken.
 While oxycodone may still be detected in the system by drug tests, those who purposely abuse the drug will feel the oxycodone high wear off after around 4 to 6 hours.

-Factors That Affect How Long Oxycodone Stays in Your System
+Factors Affecting How Long Oxycodone Stays in Your System

 There are other factors regarding oxycodone detection time that can affect how long it lasts in the body.
 For example, long-term users or people who have been addicted to opiates for years may take longer to eliminate oxycodone from their bodies than people who have only been using the drug for several weeks.
 Just like people who use drugs longer will take longer to complete prescription drug detox, people who take larger doses of oxycodone will take longer to metabolize it.